 I have been an Amazon Prime Member for pretty much as long as I can remember.
 I joined mainly because I do a lot of online shopping and hate to pay for shipping.
 It’s a pet peeve, just like all those fees you run into while traveling.
 I have realized that being a Prime Member is not just about saving on shipping, there are a lot of Amazon Prime benefits that come in handy for travelers.
-Even if you are already a Prime Member you may be surprised to learn about all the benefits.
+Even if you are already a member you may be surprised to learn about all these Amazon Prime hacks.

 - What is Amazon Prime?